mayadata-io/culture/process/okr.md

 > “Objectives and key results are the yin and yang of goal setting.” from John Doerr’s Measure What Matters

-At MayaData we believe in [PLOW culture](/plow/plow.md) where everyone is committed and accountable to working as a team to deliver company objectives.
-OKRs provide the best mechanism to gain visibility into everyone’s objectives.
-OKRs expose redundant efforts and save time and money.
+One of the key building blocks of the [PLOW](/plow/plow.md) is that everyone is committed and accountable to work as a team to deliver company objectives.
+OKRs are set to fulfill vision and strategy of MayData and act as more concrete synchronization signal.

-OKRs lay out our plan to execute our strategy and help make sure we achieve them with clearly defined goals throughout the organization.
+- OKRs lay out our plan to execute our strategy and help make sure we achieve them with clearly defined goals throughout the organization.

-OKRs help in providing clarity and alignment in terms of what needs to be accomplished by an individual.
+- OKRs help in providing clarity and alignment in terms of what needs to be accomplished by an individual.

-OKRs are also a great tool for individuals to stay focused on what they have agreed to accomplish for the company.
+- OKRs are also a great tool for individuals to stay focused on what they have agreed to accomplish for the company.

-OKRs provide both top-down and bottom-up alignment.
+- OKRs provide both top-down and bottom-up alignment.

-OKRs allows managers and individuals to step away from the need for Micromanagement - which is more a sign of mismanagement or an ineffective team composition.
+- OKRs allows managers and individuals to step away from the need for micromanagement (which is more a sign of mismanagement or an ineffective team composition).

-OKRs is a key enabler for our culture that helps each individual to realize their personal dreams and aspirations, while staying committed to helping MayaData customers succeed in their jobs.
+- OKRs is a key enabler for our culture that helps each individual to realize their personal dreams and aspirations, while staying committed to helping MayaData customers succeed in their jobs.

-## OKRs
+## OKR

-[OKRs](https://en.wikipedia.org/wiki/OKR) stand for Objective- Key Results and are our quarterly objectives.
+[OKR](https://en.wikipedia.org/wiki/OKR) stand for Objective and Key Results.
+The goal is to use defined 3 to 5 key results to achieve the objective.
+OKR is always time-bound.
+Our cadence is **one quarter**.

+- An **objective** is a goal to be achieved in the future.
+It gives a direction to the individual, team, department or whole company.
+Objectives are generally broad and defined in the way which is easy to remember.
+- A **key result** is a concrete metric with **starting** value and **target** value that measures progress towards an objective.
+It is either percentage or other numerical metric.
+Such as time (latency, time to recover, etc), amount of money (revenue, committed pipeline, etc.) ...The key component is measurable success.
+Goal is to remove ambiguity from judging the progress as success can mean different things to different people.

+Think about every **key result** as about a goal.
+Every good goal has the following properties:
+- A **target** where we want to get.
+- A **baseline** which describes, where we are today.
+- A **trend** describing the current direction and rate of change.
+- A **time frame** for the change to happen.
+(We have fixed that to one quarter for the purpose of OKR).

+Sometimes this is referred to us as SMART goal -- specific, measurable, actionable, reachable and time bound.
+Such goal takes the form of:

+> By the end of 2021Q2 complete Mayastor test suite will finish within 40 minutes (p95).
+It currently takes FIXME hours (p95), and got FIXME hours slower in comparison to previous quarter.
+Test coverage should not decrease.
+Budget spent can increase by 10% maximum.

+Such goal definition provides all the necessary metrics, and in this case, additional details to avoid undesired solutions (like just disabling tests or spending unreasonable money on the infrastructure).

 OKRs are of the following format: